Validating the Galaxy and Quasar Catalog-Level Blinding Scheme for the DESI 2024 analysis: VALIDATION WITH REAL DATA

 \subsection{Concluding Remarks on Validation on Real Data}

 The tests presented above provide a robust framework for evaluating the impact of blinding on our ability to extract cosmological information.
 Notably, the consistent results across different fitting methodologies affirm the resilience of our blinding scheme against analytical variations.
 This exercise also reinforces our confidence in the blinding process and the reliability of subsequent cosmological interpretations.

-Moving forward, the insights gained from these validation tests with real data will inform the refinement of our blinding strategy for future DESI datasets.
-We have aimed to ensure that our blinding process remains impermeable to biases, yet flexible enough to accommodate the dynamism inherent to observational cosmology.
-The validation of the blinding scheme not only provides insights into the effectiveness of our blinding technique but also sets the stage for applying similar methodologies to future data releases from DESI and other large-scale structure surveys.
+As a result, we set the stage for applying similar methodologies to future data releases from DESI and other large-scale structure surveys.